BlankSpruce/gersemi/README.md

 - `unique`: repeated values after the keyword will be removed during formatting
 - `sort+unique`: values will be sorted and repetitions will be removed

+All line comments with `# gersemi: hints` prefix within custom command definition will be taken into consideration so it's possible to list all of the hints in more readable fashion.

 <details>
 <summary>Example:</summary>